 - A. Medical care and/or ambulance transport necessary: - 1.
-MIR must be completed by Paramedic attending patient. - 2.
+EHR must be completed by Paramedic attending patient. - 2.
 Every effort will be made to convince these patients to accept necessary prehospital intervention and transport to definitive care.
 Options available to the Paramedic include: - a.
 Solicit assistance from family, friends, and/or other close associates to persuade the patient to accept necessary treatment and transport. - b.
-Solicit assistance from law enforcement (police hold), mental health professional and/or clergy as the situation directs. - - c.
+Solicit assistance from law enforcement (police hold), mental health professional and/or clergy as the situation directs. - c.
 Consider physical restraint and/or sedation per Medical Control concurrence based on the patient's condition and current situation. - d.
-Physical restraint and/or sedation can occur only when the Paramedic believes the patient poses a danger to him/herself or others. - - 3.
-CONSULT WITH MEDICAL CONTROL IS MANDATORY. - 4.
-MIR documentation shall include necessary elements.
+Physical restraint and/or sedation can occur only when the Paramedic believes the patient poses a danger to him/herself or others. - 3.
+CONSULT WITH MEDICAL CONTROL IS MANDATORY. - a.
+Purpose of MC consult is to influence patient to agree to transport/treatment and provide another perspective on risks of refusing care/transport. - 4.
+EHR documentation shall include necessary elements.
 Disposition: Patient Treated, Released (AMA). - 5.
 Should the above efforts prove fruitless, it may be necessary to leave these patients at the scene.
 Aforementioned documentation guidelines will be adhered to.